 View GreatSchools Rating Methodology

-On average, homes in Kill Devil Hills, NC sell after 90 days on the market compared to the national average of 70 days.
-The median sale price for homes in Kill Devil Hills, NC over the last 12 months is $557,500, down 3% from the median home sale price over the previous 12 months.
+On average, homes in Kill Devil Hills, NC sell after 65 days on the market compared to the national average of 52 days.
+The median sale price for homes in Kill Devil Hills, NC over the last 12 months is $533,500, consistent with the median home sale price over the previous 12 months.

 This 3-bedroom home in Kill Devil Hills, NC, offers everything you need for an amazing vacation.
-Enjoy the hot tub, outdoor projector, seasonal community pool, and outdoor patio.
-The home features plush beds, a fully stocked kitchen, and ample parking, making it perfect for a family-friendly getaway.Nestled in the heart of Kill Devil Hills, this charming 3-bedroom, 2-bathroom coastal retreat
+With a hot tub, outdoor projector, and seasonal community pool, you'll feel at home in this prime location.
+The property features ample parking and is dog-friendly, making it perfect for families.Nestled in the heart of Kill Devil Hills, this charming 3-bedroom, 2-bathroom coastal retreat is

 Walk Score® measures the walkability of any address.
 Transit Score® measures access to public transit.
 Bike Score® measures the bikeability of any address.
 CAP Index provides objective, accurate, and consistent data to help measure, compare, and mitigate crime risks.